jsigao/interval_specific_phylodynamic_models_supparchive/README.md

 ### <a name="analyzing_simulated_datasets"></a> Analyzing Simulated Datasets
 <!-- We performed separate analyses of each simulated dataset under each of the two models, resulting in four true:inference model combinations (${1\mu1\mathbf{Q}{:}1\mu1\mathbf{Q}}$, ${2\mu2\mathbf{Q}{:}2\mu2\mathbf{Q}}$, ${1\mu1\mathbf{Q}{:}2\mu2\mathbf{Q}}$, and ${2\mu2\mathbf{Q}{:}1\mu1\mathbf{Q}}$). -->
-We estimated the posterior distribution for each simulated dataset separately under each inference model by performing MCMC simulation using `BEAST`; these XML scrips are located in the subdirectory `analyzing_simulated_datasets/posterior_predictive`.
+We estimated the posterior distribution for each simulated dataset separately under each inference model by performing MCMC simulation using `BEAST`; we provide example XML scripts for this analysis in the subdirectory `analyzing_simulated_datasets/posterior_predictive`.
 We used the resulting posterior estimates in two ways:
 (1) to evaluate the statistical behavior of each inference model (by computing the coverage probability and absolute error for the model parameters and the pairwise and total number of dispersal events), and;
 (2) to perform posterior-predictive simulation (using the `R` scripts provided in [the history-simulation-script section](#history_simulation_scripts)) to assess the *absolute fit* (adequacy) of each model.
 We also assessed the *relative fit* of competing inference models by computing Bayes factors based on their marginal-likelihood estimates.
-We estimated the marginal likelihood for each inference model by performing power-posterior analyses for each simulated dataset using `BEAST`; these XML scrips are located in the subdirectory `analyzing_simulated_datasets/marginal_likelihood`.
+We estimated the marginal likelihood for each inference model by performing power-posterior analyses for each simulated dataset using `BEAST`; we provide example XML scripts for this analysis in the subdirectory `analyzing_simulated_datasets/marginal_likelihood`.

 ## <a name="empirical_application"></a>Empirical Application
 The `empirical_application` directory contains the genomic, geographic and sampling data used in our empirical phylodynamic analyses (within the [`data`](#data) subdirectory) and the `BEAST` XML scripts to specify these phylodynamic analyses (within the [`analyses`](#analyses) subdirectory).